AmpersandJS/ampersand-view/README.md

 ### subviews `view.subviews`

 You can declare subviews that you want to render within a view, much like you would bindings.
 Useful for cases where the data you need for a subview may not be available on first render.
-Also, simplifies cases wehre you have lots of subviews.
+Also, simplifies cases where you have lots of subviews.

 When the parent view is removed the `remove` method of all subviews will be called as well.